- Model & Year: 91-97 8-Series

 Does your sunroof have rust spots?
 Does it jam or drag when operating?
 All of the above?
 It's rebuild time.

 Rust.
 The 8-series' sunroof panel (#1, diagram 1) is constructed of two metal sheets mated together with the assistance of staple joints every 4-5 inches along the outer rim.
-A formed U-shaped gasket (#2, diagram 1) attaches to the panel, which deteriorates over time and traps water at the bottom.
+A formed U-shaped gasket seal (#2, diagram 1) attaches to the panel, which deteriorates over time and traps water at the bottom.
 When the water soaks the staple joints, rust develops.
 This explains why rust is typically found every 4-5 inches along the edge.
 There are two possible solutions:

 Jamming/Dragging.
 These problems are all related to the sliding ceiling liner (#4, diagram 1).
 The plastic toothed racks (#1, diagram 2) which control its movement can fail or skip teeth, causing uneven tracking.
-However this probably means the main cable guides (trolleys) with integral gear (#2, diagram #2) are failing, causing additional wear on the teeth of the metal slide rail (#3, diagram 2).
+However this probably means the main cable trolleys with integral gear (#2, diagram #2) are failing, causing additional wear on the teeth of the metal slide rail (#3, diagram 2).
 Even the main lifting gate arms may crack (#4, diagram 2) potentially causing alignment issues.
 The only repair is parts replacement.

 You will not know the extent of the problem - nor the parts to order - until you remove the sunroof and ceiling liner (see procedures below).
 This is a good project to pair with a headliner replacement, if applicable.
 However it is not necessary to remove the headliner for this work.
 Attach a battery charger or disconnect batteries while your car is down, for battery health.

-Sunroof Panel Removal:
+Sunroof Panel Removal

 1) Tilt sunroof by pressing up on switch.